Turkey orders revote for Istanbul mayor

-Istanbul, Turkey (CNN)Turkey's election board has ruled in favor of a revote for Istanbul's next mayor, according to the state-run Anadolu news agency.
-The country's Supreme Election Council [YSK] announced its 7-4 decision on Monday, weeks after Turkish President Recep Tayyip Erdogan's party lost that race by a razor thin margin.
+Istanbul, Turkey (CNN)Turkey's election board has ruled in favor of a revote for Istanbul's new mayor -- just weeks after the opposition candidate won the contest -- in a decision denounced by opposition leaders as "plain dictatorship."

+The country's Supreme Election Council (YSK) announced its 7-4 decision on Monday due to allegations of electoral fraud, after Turkish President Recep Tayyip Erdogan's party lost the race by a razor-thin margin.

 The opposition Republican People's Party (CHP) won control of both Istanbul and capital city Ankara in the March 31 local elections, dealing a blow to Erdogan's Justice and Development Party, known as AKP.
 But in Istanbul, the victory was a narrow one, with CHP at 48.79% of the vote -- just ahead of AKP's 48.51%.